CS-SI/eodag/docs/intro.rst

 EODAG's interfaces are compliant with the `SpatioTemporal Asset Catalog <https://github.com/radiantearth/stac-spec>`_ (STAC) specification:

     * `STAC client <tutorials/tuto_stac_client.nblink>`_: STAC API providers can be configured to be used for `search` and `download` using EODAG.
-One provider (astraea_eod) is already implemented.
-New providers can be dynamically added by the user.
-Static catalogs can also be fetched by EODAG. *The search plugin for static catalogs is under development, but some methods are already available to enable working with these catalogs.* See `STAC client tutorial <tutorials/tuto_stac_client.nblink>`_.
+Some providers (astraea_eod, earth_search, usgs_satapi_aws) are already implemented and new providers can be dynamically added by the user.
+Static catalogs can also be fetched by EODAG.
+See `STAC client tutorial <tutorials/tuto_stac_client.nblink>`_.

     * `STAC server <use.html#stac-rest-interface>`_: EODAG can run as STAC API REST server and give access to configured providers data through a STAC compliant search API.
 See `usage section <use.html#stac-rest-interface>`_